 - sc = single crochet

-- sphdc = special half double crochet (Work a half double crochet, but before pulling through the last 3 loops on the hook, work another half double crochet in the same stitch, then pull through all 6 loops on the hook)
+- sphdc = special half double crochet (Work a half double crochet, but before pulling through the last 3 loops on the hook, work another half double crochet in the same stitch, then yarn over to work another hdc in the same stitch to finish pull through all 7 loops on the hook)

 - Written in Standard US terms.